ib565/OncoGraph-Engine/docs/FINETUNING_DECISION_LOG.md

 ```

 This matches both "Lung Non-small Cell Carcinoma" and "Non-small Cell Lung Carcinoma" in the database, maximizing recall while maintaining precision through multiple token requirements.
 Hyphens are preserved in tokens (e.g., "non-small" remains as a single token) to match dataset conventions.

+### Iteration 4: Teaching Synonym Recognition Through Data Augmentation

+**Problem:** While the model learns to map user queries to canonical disease names, real-world queries often use alternative disease name phrasings (synonyms).
+For example, users might ask about "Non-small Cell Lung Carcinoma" or "Lung Non-small Cell Carcinoma" interchangeably, or use clinical synonyms like "NSCLC" for the same disease entity.

+**Decision:** Augment the training dataset with question variants that use disease synonyms from the CIViC data source, while keeping the Cypher queries unchanged (always using canonical names).
+This teaches the model that multiple disease name variations map to the same ground truth canonical entity.

+**Implementation Strategy:**
+1. Load disease synonyms from CIViC's `diseases.csv` file during dataset generation.
+2. For each generated record containing a disease name:
+   - Always generate the canonical question (as baseline).
+   - Randomly sample 1 to N synonyms (configurable, default: 3) and generate additional question variants.
+   - Questions use synonyms in natural language, but Cypher queries always reference the canonical disease name.
+3. Maintain consistent ID scheme: canonical records use base IDs (e.g., `F1-000123`), synonym variants use `-S<N>` suffix (e.g., `F1-000123-S1`).
+4. Paraphrase templates apply to both canonical and synonym variants, ensuring comprehensive coverage.

+**Rationale:**
+- **Separation of Concerns:** The model learns synonym mapping (user phrasing → canonical name) while Cypher generation remains deterministic and consistent.
+- **Data Augmentation:** This naturally expands the training dataset with realistic variations users might employ.
+- **Ground Truth Consistency:** By keeping `placeholders` in records as canonical names, we maintain a single source of truth while training on diverse question phrasings.
+- **Controlled Growth:** The number of synonym variants per disease is configurable via environment variable to balance dataset size with training diversity.

+**Example:** For a disease with canonical name "Lung Non-small Cell Carcinoma" and synonyms ["Non-small Cell Lung Carcinoma", "NSCLC"], the generator creates:
+- Canonical question: "What genes are associated with Lung Non-small Cell Carcinoma?"
+- Synonym variant 1: "What genes are associated with Non-small Cell Lung Carcinoma?"
+- Synonym variant 2: "What genes are associated with NSCLC?"

+All three use the same Cypher query filtering on the canonical disease name, teaching the model that these phrasings are equivalent.